Prince Parade

 Matt Fink, Keyboards for Prince and the Revolution, NPG

 Prince was in imperious form on his eighth studio album, which was also the soundtrack to his second film Under the Cherry Moon.
-Many hard-core fans maintain that Parade stands out as highlight of his career.
-Recordings for Parade began in Studio 3 of Sunset Sound, Los Angeles, on 17th April 1985 just days before the release of Around the World in a Day.
-Musicians from his band the Revolution featured prominently, included Wendy & Lisa, Mark Brown, Matt Fink, Bobby Z, and Sheila E.
+Many hardcore fans maintain that Parade stands out as a highlight of his career.
+Recordings began in Studio 3 of Sunset Sound, Los Angeles, on 17 April 1985 — just days before the release of Around the World in a Day.
+Musicians from his band the Revolution featured prominently, including Wendy & Lisa, Mark Brown, Matt Fink, Bobby Z, and Sheila E.

-It was Prince’s first album to use a full orchestra, guided by the superb arrangements of the late Clare Fischer.
-Fischer had previously worked with Sergio Mendes, The Jacksons and Paul McCartney – amongst others and gave a lush orchestral backdrop to the album.
-With a blend of jazz and soul, along with distinctly French influences, Parade was a one-off, unlike any other record in the Prince canon – and fully utilised his diverse talents as a singer, producer, songwriter, multi-instrumentalist and arranger.
-Exploratory and inventive, it featured multi-layered funk and scorching falsettos over sizzling grooves, electric licks and honking horns.
+Parade was Prince's first album to use a full orchestra, guided by the arrangements of the late Clare Fischer — who had previously worked with Sergio Mendes, The Jacksons, and Paul McCartney — giving the record a lush orchestral backdrop unlike anything in his previous catalogue.
+With a blend of jazz and soul alongside distinctly French influences, Parade was a singular achievement: exploratory and inventive, it featured multi-layered funk and scorching falsettos over sizzling grooves, electric licks, and honking horns, fully utilising Prince's talents as singer, producer, songwriter, multi-instrumentalist, and arranger.

-Parade was Prince’s final album released with the Revolution – and represented a bold new direction which his next album Sign of the Times continued to build on.
-It points to renewed ambition, musical dexterity and a yearning to cherry pick the best of funk, jazz, pop, soul and R&B and fuse it into an all-new sound.
+Parade was Prince's final album with the Revolution, and pointed toward a bold new direction that Sign O' the Timeswould go on to build upon — a renewed ambition and musical dexterity, cherry-picking the finest elements of funk, jazz, pop, soul, and R&B and fusing them into something entirely his own.

 Contributors: